johnpmaguire/BP582ndAttempt/README.md

 Instead, we want to create a state component for each client, and be able to access it as a scoped parameter in all the pages in each client.

-How can we provide customized state components for each client and maintain that state across client pages?
+How can we provide customized state **components** for each client and maintain that state across client pages?

+> :point_up: **Note**: We do not want a myriad of scoped services.
+We want components.